New Year's Resolutions

 Healthy Financial Habits

-- We’re celebrating National Financial Literacy Month this April by empowering you with the skills to make important financial decisions.
+- [NAME OF INSTITUTION] is celebrating National Financial Literacy Month this April by empowering you with the tools to make important financial decisions.
 Get started today!
 [INSERT LINK TO MODULE] #FinancialLiteracyMonth #FinLitMonth

 Creating a Budget